Introduction

 - Increase crosswind control inputs as the airplane slows.

-- Complete the after-landing checklist.
+- Clear the runway and complete the after-landing checklist.

 Landing Performance

-References: 14 CFR 91.1037, 14 CFR 121.195, 14 CFR 135.385, AC 91-79, SAFO 19001
+References: 14 CFR 91.1037, 14 CFR 121.195, 14 CFR 135.385, AC 91-79

 The most critical conditions of landing performance are combinations of: